 The CFPB’s announcement addresses furnishers’ obligations to review all relevant dispute information provided by the consumer reporting companies.
 The CFPB expects each furnisher to investigate each dispute, provide the investigation results, and correct inaccurate information.
 The CFPB stated that it will take appropriate supervisory and enforcement actions to address violations of the FCRA or other consumer financial laws and seek appropriate corrective measures, possibly including restitution to harmed consumers.
 The CFPB also stated that it will continue to review furnishers’ compliance with these requirements.

-On August 14, 2012, the Federal Financial Institutions Examination Council (FFIEC), the Board, the FDIC, and the OCC announced the availability of data on small business, small farm, and community development lending reported by commercial banks and savings associations, pursuant to the Community Reinvestment Act (CRA).
-Disclosure statements on the reported 2011 CRA data are available in electronic form for each reporting commercial bank and savings association.
-Aggregate disclosure statements of small business and small farm lending for all of the metropolitan statistical areas and nonmetropolitan counties in the United States and its territories are also available.
+On August 22, 2013, the Board, the FDIC, and the OCC announced the availability of data on small business, small farm, and community development lending reported by certain commercial banks and savings associations, pursuant to the Community Reinvestment Act (CRA).
+Disclosure statements on the reported 2012 CRA data are available in electronic form for each reporting commercial bank and savings association.
+The FFIEC also has prepared aggregate disclosure statements of small business and small farm lending for all of the metropolitan statistical areas and nonmetropolitan counties in the United States and its territories.

 Kenneth Benton, Editor